henriksommerfeld/isabel-blog/README.md

 # Isabel Sommerfeld's Blog

-This is the personal blog of Isabel Sommerfeld based on [GatsbyJS][1] available at <https://www.isabelsommerfeld.com>
+This is the personal blog of Isabel Sommerfeld based on [GatsbyJS][1] available at <https://www.isabelsommerfeld.com>.
+The content is mostly in Swedish, so even if the code is generally in English, there are some hard-coded texts and filenamnes in Swedish.

 ## Current Deploy Status